DmitryBondarenko1/solid-spoon/ConsoleColor.md

  2. Open the **Console** section in the **Console Colors** dialog.
  3. Select the desired console area you want to customize, see **Table 1** at the top of this article for the available options.
  4. Specify color settings using the **Color Tool** at the right side.
 For information on how to work with the **Color Tool**, refer to section [Color Tool](ColorTool.md) in the [Configuring the IDE](ConfiguringIDE.md) chapter.
-Color settings you make are be instantly shown in the example area at the bottom of this dialog.
+Color settings you make are instantly shown in the example at the bottom of this dialog.
  5. Click **OK** or **Apply** to save the changes you have made.